cjroehrig/crispyControllers/Games/Lotro/README.md

 File					| Description
 ----					| -----------
 mappings.ahk			| the AutoHotKey key bindings and actions.
-						| These are the keybindings that are intercepted and
-						| used to control the other window(s).
-defs.ahk				| A wrapper to read the MODE file which tells which
-						| defs-$MODE file to read.
+These are the keybindings that are intercepted and used to control the other window(s). defs.ahk				| A wrapper to read the MODE file which tells which defs-*.ahk file to read.

 ### Additional definitions
 File					| Description
 ----					| -----------
 bindingdef.ahk			| Key binding definitions in a dictionary (KK).
-						| These are the LotRO in-game keybindings used to
-						| control a window.
+These are the LotRO in-game keybindings used to control a window.
-LotroWin.ahk			| the LotroWin class which contains the logic
-						| for operating a single LotRO window/character.
-defs-Solo.ahk			| A duoboxed party of 2 (e.g. hunter + minstrel)
+LotroWin.ahk			| the LotroWin class which contains the logic for operating a single LotRO window/character. defs-Solo.ahk			| A duoboxed party of 2 (e.g. hunter + minstrel)
-defs-Party.ahk			| Same duoboxed duo but within a larger fellowship
-						| of players (with different assist targets)
-defs-Trio.ahk			| A trioboxed party of 3 (hunter+minstrel+guardian)
-						| Make sure you understand duoboxing before going here.
+defs-Party.ahk			| Same duoboxed duo but within a larger fellowship of players (with different assist targets) defs-Trio.ahk			| A trioboxed party of 3 (hunter+minstrel+guardian) Make sure you understand duoboxing before going here.
 MODE					| a single word: Solo/Party/Trio

 ### Library files